 • Strong fairness and consistency controls

-• Ties interviews into broader talent strategy
+• Connects interviews to broader talent strategy

 Cons